-Introduction to Applied & Pre-Calculus Mathematics 20S (1.0 credit)

-Pre-requisite: Mathematics 10F (minimum 75%)
+Introduction to Applied & Pre-Calculus Mathematics 20S (1.0 credit) Dept. of Ed.
+Code: 3905 Pre-requisite: Mathematics 10F (minimum 75%)

 This course is intended for students considering post-secondary studies that require a Pre-Calculus or Applied Math prerequisite.
 Topics studied will form the foundation for topics to be studied in both grade 11 Applied Mathematics and grade 11 Pre-calculus Mathematics.
 The learning outcomes are divided into three topics: measurement; algebra and number; relations and functions.

-Mathematics 10F (1.0 credit) Dept. of Ed.
-Code: 0080 Pre-requisite: none
+Mathematics 10F (1.0 credit)

+Dept. of Ed.
+Code: 0080

+Pre-requisite: none